-The major components of state taxes are the income tax, which accounted for approximately 56.5% of the total tax revenues in fiscal 2014, the sales and use tax, which accounted for approximately 23.5%, and the corporations and other business and excise taxes (including taxes on insurance companies, financial institutions and public utility corporations), which accounted for approximately 10.7%.
-Other tax and excise sources accounted for the remaining 9.2% of total fiscal 2014 tax revenues.
+The major components of state taxes are the income tax, which accounted for approximately 57.3% of the total tax revenues in fiscal 2015, the sales and use tax, which accounted for approximately 23.0%, and the corporations and other business and excise taxes (including taxes on insurance companies and financial institutions), which accounted for approximately 10.4%.
+Other tax and excise sources accounted for the remaining 9.3% of total fiscal 2015 tax revenues.

-The Governor annually files a "tax expenditure budget" that provides a list, description and revenue estimate of various tax credits, deductions and exemptions.
+The Governor annually files a "tax expenditure budget" that provides a list, description and revenue estimate of various tax credits, deductions and exemptions that represent departures from the basic provisions of the state tax code.

 Income Tax.
 The Commonwealth assesses personal income taxes at flat rates, according to classes of income, after specified deductions and exemptions.
 A rate of 5.3% was applied to most types of income from January 1, 2002 to January 1, 2012.
-Under current law, the state personal income tax rate on most classes of taxable income is scheduled to be reduced gradually to 5.0%, contingent upon "baseline" state tax revenue growth (i.e., revenue growth after factoring out the impact of tax law and administrative processing changes) of at least 2.5 percentage points more than the rate of inflation as measured by the consumer price index for all urban consumers in Boston and that a series of triggers are met (see below).
+Under current law, the state personal income tax rate on most classes of taxable income is scheduled to be reduced gradually to 5.0%, contingent upon "baseline" state tax revenue growth (i.e., revenue growth after factoring out the impact of tax law and administrative processing changes) of at least 2.5 percentage points more than the rate of inflation as measured by the consumer price index for all urban consumers in Boston, as established in a set of statutory triggers (see below).
 In the tax year following that in which the personal income tax rate is reduced to 5.0%, the charitable deduction, which was in effect for tax year 2000 but subsequently suspended, would be restored.
 Pursuant to this law, the state income tax rate on most classes of taxable income has been gradually reduced from 5.3% to its current rate of 5.15%, as described below.
 The tax rate on gains from the sale of capital assets held for one year or less and from the sale of collectibles is 12%, and the tax rate on gains from the sale of capital assets owned more than one year is now 5.15% (effective January 1, 2015).
 Interest on obligations of the United States and of the Commonwealth and its political subdivisions is exempt from taxation.